YijiongLin/DRL_Nanodegree_Tennis/Report on MADDPG.md

 ### 2. The Soft-update Parameter

-I set %\Tau% as 1e-4 fisrtly.
+I set $\Tau$ as 1e-4 fisrtly.
 It did improve agent's performance, but it cannot achieve the benchmark within 3000 episodes.Then I set it as 1e-2 and 1e-3, and here are the total reward during training process.

 <img src="MADDPG_Train_TAU_1e-2.png" width="500" height="340" />

 <img src="MADDPG_Train_TAU_1e-3.png" width="500" height="340" />

-The result is that when I set the %\Tau% to 1e-2, it converge to benchmark quite quickly, which took it 660 episode to achieve.
+The result is that when I set the $\Tau$ to 1e-2, it converge to benchmark quite quickly, which took it 660 episode to achieve.

 ## Future Work